mjpclab/vue-tabber/README.md

 `active-index`
 The initial active index of the tab.
 There are two ways to get informed of current index changed.
-Subscribing event `switch` or prop update of `activeIndex`
+Subscribing event `switching` or prop update of `activeIndex`

+`switching(oldIndex, newIndex)`
+A `switching` event will be emitted with parameters `oldIndex` and `newIndex` when switching to another page item.
+Subscribe this event if you want to know a switching is performed as early as possible.

-`switch(oldIndex, newIndex)`
+`switched(oldIndex, newIndex)`
-A `switch` event will be emitted with parameters `oldIndex` and `newIndex` when switched to another page item.
+A `switched` event will be emitted with parameters `oldIndex` and `newIndex` when switched to another page item.
+Subscribe this event if you want to do some work based on result of switching(e.g. get the height of the component).

 `update:activeIndex(newIndex)`
 An `update:activeIndex` event will be emitted with parameter `newIndex` when switched to another page item.